 Our application will be available September 1.
 Interested students should apply online through the Cornell University Graduate School.
 Select “Applied Economics & Management” as the field and follow the instructions for applying to the MPS-AEM program.
 Applicants must submit all of the following items to be considered for admission and financial support the subsequent fall term.

 - The Cornell University Graduate School application form

 - Statement of purpose explaining academic interest and relation to professional goals

 - BS or BA from an accredited university: Submit all undergraduate transcript(s) along with any graduate school transcripts.
 Upload all transcripts into the online application form.
 If your transcript is not in English, please submit an official and certified English translation in addition to an original copy.
-Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation.
+Students who are subsequently admitted and accept the offer of admission will be required to submit an official transcript prior to matriculation.